PFCCLab/PPOCRLabel/README.md

 11. Additional Feature Description
     - `File` -> `Re-recognition`: After checking, the newly annotated box content will automatically trigger the `Re-recognition` function of the current annotation box, eliminating the need to click the Re-identify button.
 This is suitable for scenarios where you do not want to use Automatic Annotation but prefer manual annotation, such as license plate recognition.
 In a single image with only one license plate, using Automatic Annotation would require deleting many additional recognized text boxes, which is less efficient than directly re-annotating.
     - `File` -> `Auto Save Unsaved changes`: By default, you need to press the `Check` button to complete the marking confirmation for the current box, which can be cumbersome.
 After checking, when switching to the next image (by pressing the shortcut key `D`), a prompt box asking to confirm whether to save unconfirmed markings will no longer appear.
 The current markings will be automatically saved and the next image will be switched, making it convenient for quick marking.
+    - After selecting the bounding box, there are 5 shortcut keys available to individually control the movement of the four vertices of the bounding box, suitable for scenarios that require precise control over the positions of the bounding box vertices:
+      - `z`: After pressing, the up, down, left, and right arrow keys will move the 1st vertex individually.
+      - `x`: After pressing, the up, down, left, and right arrow keys will move the 2nd vertex individually.
+      - `c`: After pressing, the up, down, left, and right arrow keys will move the 3rd vertex individually.
+      - `v`: After pressing, the up, down, left, and right arrow keys will move the 4th vertex individually.
+      - `b`: After pressing, the up, down, left, and right arrow keys will revert to the default action of moving the entire bounding box.

 ### 2.2 Table Annotation